freedom7341/G-standards/readme.md

-## *Avtomat Standards (AV)* is a structurally organized collection of standards (methods) for building various contraptions in Garry's Mod.
+## *Avtomat Standards* is an organized collection of methods for building various contraptions in Garry's Mod.
 ### If you wish to contribute, please read the "contributing.md" file.